Wellbeing | It's All About You!

 Braces affect bone structure, health and beauty.
 I discovered this the hard way.
 My daughter was 7 when her dentist said that she was missing 3 adult permanent teeth.
 Two were on the bottom jaw, one on the left side and one on the right.
 One was missing on the top jaw on the right […]Read More

-Fort Collins & All Coloradans at High Risk for Wrinkles!
-RoC Skincare just published their 2015 second annual wrinkle ranking for states.
+People Who Live in Colorado Have a Higher Risk of Wrinkles Than People Living in Other States.
+RoC Skincare published their 2016 wrinkle ranking for United States cities.
 The rankings are meant to inform people about their risk for wrinkles AND to be a call for prevention.
-A high score indicates states where skin is most prone to wrinkles – like New York. […]Read More
+A high score indicates cities where skin is […]Read More

 Vitamins C and E – How They Fight Free Radicals & Keep Your Skin Beautiful!
 Ahhh . . .
 There’s not much better than a beautiful, sunny day.
 I used to be a sun worshiper, but that changed when I turned 20 and developed a spot on my arm.
 It was peeling a LOT and […]Read More